 What is the motive behind this?

-The major intention behind the concept and implementation of FATCA is to address the issue of ever rising black money.
+The major intention behind the FATCA implementation in India is to address the issue of ever-rising black money.
 It is known already that India has been working on the reduction of black money in the system.
-However, the major reason behind signing this agreement is the concern expressed by US with regards to the huge money repatriated to India by the NRIs or the unprecedented amount received by NRIs from their families back in India on account of various reasons such as education or supporting funds.
+However, the major reason behind signing this agreement is the concern expressed by US with regards to the huge money repatriated to India by NRIs or the unprecedented amount received by NRIs from their families back in India on account of various reasons such as education or supporting funds.
 The flow of funds is both ways.

 What if you do not submit the required details?

-Basic information such as being Resident of US and foreign income and assets are required as part of FATCA.
-If you are a specified US person with foreign financial assets greater than $50,000, it becomes mandatory to report income through form 8938.
-Failure to report it can attract penalty of $10,000 - $50,000.
-Moreover, the qualifying Indian institutions can withhold up to 30% of the payments for those who do not comply with these regulations.
-Hence, especially, NRIs are advised to disclose any financial or non-financial assets held within and outside US to avoid penalties and prosecution.
+Failure to make the FATCA declaration can attract penalty of $10,000-50,000.
+Moreover, the qualifying Indian institutions can withhold up to 30% of the payments for those who do not make the FATCA declaration.
+Hence, especially, NRIs are advised to make FATCA declaration in India regarding any financial or non-financial assets held within and outside US to avoid penalties and prosecution.

 Are there any other implications?

 Though implementation of FATCA is good news for economies of both the countries, it is a bad news for a lot of citizens who were using the current regulations to save tax on properties and huge amount of cash and other assets held by them.
 There have been millions of Indian citizens who took up US citizenship for ease and convenience or just to save tax.
 For the latter category, this could be a googly as a result of which many are even looking at giving up their US citizenship and considering Indian citizenship.
-It’s as simple as this – get ready to pay tax or renounce US citizenship.
+It’s as simple as this – make FATCA declaration in India, pay tax or renounce US citizenship.

-If implemented diligently, this could be a major step forward towards curbing the menace of black and unaccounted money from the system.
+If implemented diligently, making FATCA declaration in India compulsory could be a major step forward towards curbing the menace of black and unaccounted money from the system.